 Everyone's favorite image hosting site has just made its way into the Play Store.
 Of course I'm referring to Imgur, "the simple image sharer."
 Unfortunately, the app is georestricted to Australia during its beta period, so those of us in the rest of the world will have to wait a bit to get our hands on it.

 Those who can use it, however, will be able to browse through Imgur's content, comment and vote on images, upload directly from their device, manager their account, and more.
+So, basically, everything that can be done on the site, just from a phone or tablet.
 Read More